 Once your cushions are finished and the wax has had a chance to fully cure they are ready to enjoy.
 The beauty of the wax topcoat is that it is water-resistant.
 Liquid will just bead off.
 You’ll notice after lots of use our chalk finish paint does NOT crack, nor rub off.

-The only thing you want to avoid is leaving your cushions in direct sunlight for long periods of time.
+The only thing you want to avoid is leaving your cushions in direct sunlight or exposed to the elements for long periods of time.
 Like anything that sits in direct sunlight, they will be at risk of fading or the wax becoming soft.
-Our wax is solvent-free and made entirely from natural waxes, therefore it is not UV resistant.
+Wax is not UV resistant.

 If you would like to give your cushions an extra durable, direct sun, all-weather topcoat, there are products on the market that can be found at your local hardware store.
 The trade-off to these products is that they are stiff and not as soft and comfy as our wax.
 Most of them will have a glossy sheen to them as well, whereas our wax is has a matte finish.

 If you are looking to refinish the frame of your furniture, follow the same steps!